Neural-Systems-at-UIO/QCAlign/docs/hierarchy.rst

 2. The information in the TXT file may be used to create a CustomRegions.xlsx for use with Nutil Quantifier.
 This is used to generate customised reports.

-For more information see: https://nutil.readthedocs.io/en/latest/QuantifierReports.html
+For more information on Nutil customised reports see: https://nutil.readthedocs.io/en/latest/QuantifierReports.html

 .. _section-1: